Pat Listach: Coaching career

 Listach became the Washington Nationals' third-base coach starting with the season.
-He gained some minor attention for his role in a brawl between the Nationals and Florida Marlins, in which he dove into a pile and landed on top of Marlins starter Chris Volstad after the latter threw behind Nyjer Morgan, causing Morgan to charge the mound.
+He gained some minor attention for his role in a brawl between the Nationals and Florida Marlins, in which he dived into a pile and landed on top of Marlins starter Chris Volstad after the latter threw behind Nyjer Morgan, causing Morgan to charge the mound.

 Listach served as bench coach for the Chicago Cubs for the 2011 season, replacing Alan Trammell who left to become the Diamondbacks bench coach.
 Listach was replaced by new bench coach, Jamie Quirk, during the 2011 off-season, and became the Cubs third-base coach for the 2012 season.
 He became the minor league infield coordinator for the Los Angeles Dodgers organization in 2013.

 Listach was hired by the Houston Astros to be their first base coach on October 22, 2013; he was fired by the Astros on October 17, 2014.

 Listach then returned to the Mariners' organization when he was named manager of the Triple-A Tacoma Rainiers of the Pacific Coast League, on January 12, 2015.
 Following the 2018 season, after compiling a 281-286 record in four seasons, the Mariners announced that Listach's contract with Tacoma was not being renewed.

 On July 1, 2019, Listach was announced as the new manager of the Acereros de Monclova of the Mexican League.
 Despite joining the team midway through the season, he led them to a division championship, and later their first-ever league championship.
 After the 2020 Mexican League season was canceled due to the COVID-19 pandemic, Listach returned to the club for the 2021 season.
 They once again qualified for the playoffs, but fell to the Toros de Tijuana in the quarterfinals.
 Listach was dismissed by the team following the season.

 On January 6, 2022, Listach was hired to serve as the manager for the Jersey Shore BlueClaws, the High-A affiliate of the Philadelphia Phillies organization.

 On January 19, 2024, Listach was named the bench coach for the Charlotte Knights, the Triple-A affiliate of the Chicago White Sox.
 He was promoted to manager during the season.
 On January 18, 2025, Listach was announced as the bench coach for the Winston-Salem Dash, Chicago's High-A affiliate.
+On January 22, 2026, Listach was promoted to serve as the bench coach for Triple-A Charlotte.